chocoteam/website/content/en/docs/Solving/Strategies.md

 ### Default search strategy

-If no search strategy is specified to the resolver, Choco 4 will rely on the default one (defined by a `defaultSearch` in `Search`).
+If no search strategy is specified to the resolver, Choco-solver will rely on the default one (defined by a `defaultSearch` in `Search`).
 In many cases, this strategy will not be sufficient to produce satisfying performances and it will be necessary to specify a dedicated strategy, using `solver.setSearch(...)`.
 The default search strategy splits variables according to their type and defines specific search strategies for each type that are sequentially applied: